 - security risk

-That’s because the mission of security is to reduce security risks to acceptable levels, at an acceptable cost.
-Once the risks are known, the objective is to put in place and maintain security that’s effective enough and affordable enough.
+That’s because the mission of security is to reduce security risks to acceptable levels, at an acceptable cost, in a manner harmonious to the business.
+Once the risks are known, the objective is to put in place and maintain security measures that are effective enough and affordable enough, and well-aligned with the business.

 You Can’t Do Everything All At Once